MattDodsonEnglish/English-Learning-Wiki/Grammar/conditionals.md

 ### Rare: Real past conditional

-How do we give a real conditional past tense?
-Simply move the tenses of the if-clause and then-clauses to the past.
+When the condition is _past and real_, simply move the tenses of the "if" and "then" clauses to the past.
 So "have" becomes "had", and "won't be" becomes "wouldn't be".
 Yes, "would" is the past tense of "will" (really!)